skrey/yellow-extensions/features/update/README.md

 `[yellow error]` = for current error message
 `[yellow log]` = for latest entries in log file

+You can find a full system diagnosis in file `system/extensions/yellow.log`.

 ## Settings

 The following settings can be configured in file `system/settings/system.ini`: